noisekov/webSocket/README.md

 # Chat SPA Application written on vanilla TypeScript

+Made without using querySelector.
-The project is a fully functional chat application with client and server components.
+The project is a fully functional chat application.

 ## Technologies